• Home

 VA Homemaker and Health Aide Care Lasts As Long As There Is A Need for The Services

-The Department of Veterans Affairs official site states clearly that the benefits received under this program last as long as the veteran has a need for them.
+The Department of Veterans Affairs official website states clearly that the benefits received under this program last as long as the veteran has a need for them.
 “You can continue to receive an aide’s services for as long as you need extra help with your daily activities,” according to VA.gov.
-They also list some, but not all of the activities that may be included with such care:
+They also list some, but not all, of the activities that may be included with such care:

 • Eating